ashish336b/vue-reusuable-datatable/README.md

           /* field from api response. this should be same as in api response*/
           column: "name", //String to Display in datatable columns
-          render: function(field) { //for rendering as per condition in datatable.
-Just like jquery render.
+          render: function(field) {
+            //for rendering as per condition in datatable.
+            //Just like jquery render.
 This is optional return !field ? "ok" : field;
           }
         },